claytonfuselier/cloudflare-ddns/README.md

 # ☁️ Cloudflare DDNS

 A no-nonsense, config-driven Dynamic DNS updater for Cloudflare.
-Runs in a Docker container, logs to file, and pings you when your IP changes — via email, Discord, or Pushover.
-Set it and forget it.
+Runs in a Docker container, logs to file, and pings you when your IP changes — via email, Discord, Pushover, Gotify, ntfy.sh, Slack, MQTT, or your own webhook.

 ## 🧠 Why?